Small town B.C.'s Kicking Horse Coffee has plans to go global

 The reaction was instant in the community of Invermere, in southeast B.C., when the news broke that Kicking Horse Coffee was sold to Italy's Lavazza.

-Everywhere co-founder Elena Rosenfeld went around town people greeted her with 'Bonjourno!'
+Everywhere co-founder Elana Rosenfeld went around town people greeted her with 'Buongiorno!'

 Instead of concern over a European conglomerate taking over the business and new owners who might close down the local operations, residents were thrilled about their small town success story.